-High speed and heavy traffic were observed along Yosemite Avenue, well beyond typical rush hour windows.
+- High speed and heavy traffic were observed along Yosemite Avenue, well beyond typical rush hour windows.
 When traffic is clear, many drivers speed through the area because there is nothing stopping them.
-See the Collision Data Map 2014-2018 Exhibit and the Map of Network Deficiencies Exhibit in the Appendix.

-• Bus service runs along Yosemite and through other parts of the downtown core, but stop

-- locations are minimal in terms of comfort and amenities; simply a bench and partial shade cover.
+See the Collision Data Map 2014-2018 Exhibit and the Map of Network Deficiencies Exhibit in the Appendix. - Bus service runs along Yosemite and through other parts of the downtown core, but stop - locations are minimal in terms of comfort and amenities; simply a bench and partial shade cover.
 These stops are well located in the civic districts, but crossings near the bus stops are dangerous.
 See Opportunities & Constraints Analysis Map Exhibit in the Appendix. - Bicyclists are present but generally use the sidewalk because of dangerous street conditions.
-See the Map of Network Deficiencies Exhibit in the Appendix. - Many areas within downtown are missing ADA access ramps, and some areas are missing sidewalks entirely.
-See the Sidewalk A missing sidewalks entirely.
-See the Sidewalk Analysis Map Exhibit and the Map of Network Deficiencies Exhibit in the Appendix.
+See the Map of Network Deficiencies Exhibit in the Appendix.

+Deficiencies Exhibit in the Appendix.

+Many areas within downtown are missing ADA access ramps, and some areas are missing sidewalks entirely.
+See the Sidewalk Analysis Map Exhibit and the Map of Network